c-bec-k/TitanfallGenesys/02-Equipment.md

 An encrypted version of the comm-bead is also available.
 Any attempt to hack into the encrypted communication is upgraded twice.

-### Electric Smoke Grenade

-A pilot-portable version of the Titan defense system, this “grenade” is designed to obscure an area and disperse pilots in an entrenched position.

-As a maneuver, a character may throw an electric smoke grenade at any location within short range.
-The grenade then disperses a cloud of electrically charged smoke large enough to conceal a single character and other characters engaged with the target.
-The smoke provides two dice worth of concealment (see page 110 of the Genesys Core Rulebook).

-In addition, any character caught in the smoke must make a **Hard([D][D][D]) Resilience check** or suffer 4 strain plus 1 strain per [TH][TH].
-A [DE] can be spent to have the character also suffer half that many wounds.

 ### Jump Kit

 Jump Kits provide a brief burst of thrust that is used to leap to higher locations.
 They also have a function that adjusts the deceleration on potentially fatal descents to safe levels, allowing Pilots to fall from great heights without injury.